N3b3x/hf-espidf-project-tools/docs/configuration/index.md

 ## 📋 **Overview**

-The ESP32 configuration system provides centralized, intelligent configuration management for all scripts in the HardFOC Interface Wrapper project.
+The ESP-IDF configuration system provides centralized, intelligent configuration management for all scripts in the HardFOC Interface Wrapper project.
 It features YAML-based configuration, automatic validation, intelligent fallbacks, and cross-platform compatibility.